Donitzo/godot-universal-spritepacker/README.md

 python src/godot_universal_spritepacker.py
 ```

----

 ## Demo

-There is a set of tiles in the `sample` directory.
+There is a set of sprites in the `sample` directory.
 Try converting them using one of the two `.bat` files to get an idea how the tool works.
 One of the files generates multiple spritesheets.

 ## Usage